grafana/writers-toolkit/docs/static/templates/tutorial-template.md

 Write each prerequisite as a full sentence or sentence fragment, using parallel structures.

-If you have more than one task, include all prerequisites in this section.
+If you have more than one task in your tutorial, include all prerequisites in this section.
 For example, if you have a page that configures a widget and several tasks have prerequisites, list all prerequisites in the Before you begin section.
 This way users can have everything they need before they start performing the tasks.

 If you do not need this section, delete it.
  -->